sumbad/web-companions/packages/gfc/README.md

 ### Notice

-#### Node component
+#### Node view
-- This type of components could be created only inside an Element component.
+- This type of view could be created only inside an Element view.
-- If some of Node components will be rendered by a condition we should create them with prepared ref objects.
+- If some of Node view will be rendered by a condition we should create them with prepared ref objects.
 Otherwise, some of Nodes can start to use the same inner state.

 ## License